 In case of Bids made by limited liability partnerships registered under the Limited Liability Partnership Act, 2008, a certified copy of certificate of registration issued under the Limited Liability Partnership Act, 2008, must be attached to the Bid cum Application Form.
-Failing this, our Company and the Selling Shareholder in consultation with the BRLMs reserves the right to reject any Bid without assigning any reason thereof.
+Failing this, our Company and the Selling Shareholder (i.e. Rivendell PE LLC) in consultation with the BRLMs reserves the right to reject any Bid without assigning any reason thereof.